byq77/DeltaKinematics/README.md

 ## Versioning

 The project uses [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/byq77/DeltaKinematics/tags).

 ## Authors

 * **Szymon Szantula** - *Initial work* - [byq77](https://github.com/byq77)

-See also the list of [contributors](contributors) who participated in this project.
+See also the list of [https://github.com/byq77/DeltaKinematics/graph/contributors](contributors) who participated in this project.

 ## License